addow/garmin-connect-export/README.md

-  -v, --verbosity       increase output and log verbosity, save more intermediate files --username USERNAME   your Garmin Connect username or email address (otherwise, you will be prompted) --password PASSWORD   your Garmin Connect password (otherwise, you will be prompted) -c COUNT, --count COUNT
+  -v, --verbosity       increase output and log verbosity, save more intermediate files --username USERNAME   your Garmin Connect username or email address (otherwise, you will be prompted) --password PASSWORD   your Garmin Connect password (otherwise, you will be prompted) --what {activities,courses}
+                        what to export; can be 'activities' or 'courses' (default: 'activities') -c COUNT, --count COUNT
-                        number of recent activities to download, or 'all' (default: 1) -e EXTERNAL, --external EXTERNAL
+                        number of recent activities or courses to download, or 'all' (default: 1) -e EXTERNAL, --external EXTERNAL
-                        path to external program to pass CSV file too -a ARGS, --args ARGS  additional arguments to pass to external program -f {gpx,tcx,original,json}, --format {gpx,tcx,original,json}
+                        path to external program to pass CSV file too -a ARGS, --args ARGS  additional arguments to pass to external program -f {gpx,tcx,original,json,fit}, --format {gpx,tcx,original,json,fit}
-                        export format; can be 'gpx', 'tcx', 'original' or 'json' (default: 'gpx') -d DIRECTORY, --directory DIRECTORY
+                        export format; 'gpx', 'tcx', 'original' or 'json' for activities;
+                        'gpx' or 'fit' for courses (default: 'gpx') -d DIRECTORY, --directory DIRECTORY
                         the directory to export to (default: './YYYY-MM-DD_garmin_connect_export') -s SUBDIR, --subdir SUBDIR
-                        the subdirectory for activity files (tcx, gpx etc.), supported placeholders are {YYYY} and {MM}
-                        (default: export directory)
-  -u, --unzip           if downloading ZIP files (format: 'original'), unzip the file and remove the ZIP file -ot, --originaltime   will set downloaded (and possibly unzipped) file time to the activity start time --desc [DESC]         append the activity's description to the file name of the download; limit size if number is given -t TEMPLATE, --template TEMPLATE
+                        the subdirectory for activity or course files (fit, gpx, tcx, etc.), supported placeholders are {YYYY} and {MM} (default: export directory) -u, --unzip           if downloading ZIP files (format: 'original'), unzip the file and remove the ZIP file -ot, --originaltime   will set downloaded (and possibly unzipped) file time to the activity start time or the course creation time
+  --desc [DESC]         append the activity's or course's description to the file name of the download; limit size
+                        if number is given
+  -t TEMPLATE, --template TEMPLATE
-                        template file with desired columns for CSV output -fp, --fileprefix     set the local time as activity file name prefix -sa START_ACTIVITY_NO, --start_activity_no START_ACTIVITY_NO
+                        template file with desired columns for CSV output -fp, --fileprefix     set the local time as activity file name prefix -si START_INDEX_NO, --start_index_no START_INDEX_NO
-                        give index for first activity to import, i.e. skipping the newest activities -ex FILE, --exclude FILE
+                        give index for first activity or course to import, i.e. skipping the newest activities or courses -ex FILE, --exclude FILE
-                        Json file with Array of activity IDs to exclude from download.
+                        Json file with Array of activity or course IDs to exclude from download.
                         Format example: {"ids": ["6176888711"]}
 ```